For:

 • Executive coaching will support the navigation of the unique complexities of a school trust.

-• Immersive learning experiences in successful trusts will prepare participants to navigate three complex and yet frequently occurring challenges faced by MAT CEOs.
+• Immersive learning experiences in successful trusts will prepare the Fellows to navigate three complex and yet frequently occurring challenges faced by school trust CEOs.

-• Participants will build up a mentoring relationship with successful CEOs, further supporting participant learning.
+• Fellows will build up a mentoring relationship with successful CEOs, further supporting participant learning.

-• Participants will also benefit from international expertise to help inform and shape the school system of the future.
+• Fellows will also benefit from international expertise to help inform and shape the school system of the future.

 Who is it for?